 The Pixel Imprint fingerprint sensor is fast and reliable.
 Placed on the rear side of the phone, the surrounding glass shade helps you to align the phone to your touch however it may be positioned in your pocket or bag.
 Using the sensor you can swiftly unlock your phone and also authorise online and contactless payments using Android Pay.

 Global GSM & CDMA network support is available so Pixel is a phone you can truly take with you anywhere (please check the specifications against specific local carriers).
 LTE speeds up to Cat 9 / 12 are available if supported by your chosen carrier.

-Utilising the new reversible USB Type-C connector, the Pixel can take advantage of high speed data transfer and charging.
+Utilising the new reversible USB Type-C connector, the Pixel can take advantage of high-speed data transfer and charge.
 With Qualcomm QuickCharge 3.0 technology, you can juice up your battery by 75% in just 15 minutes!

-Given a rating of 89 by camera analysis experts DxOMark, the Pixel Camera is undoubtedlky one of the best mobile cameras ever developed.
+Given a rating of 89 by camera analysis experts DxOMark, the Pixel Camera is undoubtedly one of the best mobile cameras ever developed.